baddae/ArcGIS-Cellular-Automata-Script-Tool/README.md

 ## Example

 An example land-use dataset and suitability raster are included in the repository.
 These datasets can be used to test the script tool and understand how the parameters affect the output.

-## Notes

-- The **constraint raster** is optional.
-If provided, cells with a value of `1` will not be affected by the model.
-- The **neighborhood type** allows for flexible modelling of different spatial influences on land-use change.
-- Ensure that the input rasters have the same coordinate system for accurate results.
-- The script ensures that the output raster retains the coordinate system of the input land-use raster.

 ## License